Francisco Vicente Aguilera

+Francisco Vicente Aguilera (1821-1877) was an advocate of Cuban independence from Spain.

-Francisco Vicente Aguilera was a Cuban patriot born in Bayamo, Cuba on June 23, 1821.
+Aguilera was born in Bayamo, Cuba, on June 23, 1821.
 He had ten children with his wife Ana Manuela Maria Dolores Sebastiana Kindelan y Sanchez.
 He studied at the University of Havana receiving the degree of Bachelor of Laws.

 Aguilera had inherited a fortune from his father, and in 1867 he was the richest landowner in the eastern region of Cuba, owning extensive properties, sugar refineries, livestock, and slaves.
 He never bought any of the slaves that were regularly brought from the African coast and offered for sale.
 He only used the slaves he had inherited from his father.
 This required him to hire many free workers to plant and harvest the sugarcane and work the farms.
 He was mayor of Bayamo, and he was a freemason and the head of the Masonic lodge in Bayamo.

 He traveled to many countries, including the U.S., France, England, and Italy.
 On his travels he came into contact with governments that had chiefs of state who were not monarchs, leading him to embrace the progressive ideas to which he was exposed.
 He became an idealist who was always preoccupied with improving the conditions of his countrymen.

 Youth and family

-His parents were distinguished and wealthy people.
-Man already, eager to know and living the true democracy, of which he was a fervent lover, traveled through the United States.
-Back in Bayamo, he found his father had died.
-He received an immense fortune, everything seemed to smile at him.
+Aguilera's parents were distinguished and wealthy people.
+Eager to know and live in a true democracy, of which he was a fervent lover, he traveled through the United States.
+Back in Bayamo, he found his father had died and he inherited his wealth.

-In 1848 he married Miss Ana Kindelán y Griñán in Santiago.
+In 1848 Aguilera married Ana Kindelán y Griñán in Santiago.
 With her he had ten children.
-For him, family was one of his main charms.
-That is why he quite enjoyed taking his daughters to parties and social activities.
+Aguilera enjoyed taking his daughters to parties and social activities.

 The richest man in the East

-He owned five hundred slaves and owned rustic farms in Bayamo, Jiguaní, Las Tunas and Manzanillo in which there were several mills and vast areas dedicated to agricultural cultivation and to the raising of Livestock of very diverse type.
+Aguilera owned five hundred slaves and owned rustic farms in Bayamo, Jiguaní, Las Tunas and Manzanillo in which there were several mills and vast areas dedicated to agricultural cultivation and to the raising of Livestock of very diverse type.
 Their urban estates were not minor.
 In Bayamo, he owned the city theater, two multi-story houses, many other smaller houses and a grocery store.
 In Manzanillo, several other houses and a warehouse for honey.